wp-plugins/contact-form-7-sms-addon/readme.txt

 2. SMS settings in detail

 == Changelog ==

+= 1.5.2 =
+* Update mediaburst API Wrapper to fix character encoding of & sign

 = 1.5.1 =
 * Further tweaks for SSL compatability on servers with missing CA bundles